Nervosys/Botnix/docs/languages-frameworks/rust.section.md

-Exception: If the application has cargo `git` dependencies, the `cargoHash`/`cargoSha256` approach will not work, and you will need to copy the `Cargo.lock` file of the application to nixpkgs and continue with the next section for specifying the options of the `cargoLock` section.
+Exception: If the application has cargo `git` dependencies, the `cargoHash`/`cargoSha256` approach will not work, and you will need to copy the `Cargo.lock` file of the application to botpkgs and continue with the next section for specifying the options of the `cargoLock` section.

-Both types of hashes are permitted when contributing to nixpkgs.
+Both types of hashes are permitted when contributing to botpkgs.
 The Cargo hash is obtained by inserting a fake checksum into the expression and building the package once.
 The correct checksum can then be taken from the failed build.
 A fake hash can be used for